KYAA

 KYAA (1200 AM) is a radio station broadcasting a Catholic radio format.
-It is licensed to Soquel, California, and serves the Monterey Bay, Santa Cruz and San Jose areas.
+It is licensed to Soquel, California, United States, and serves the Monterey Bay, Santa Cruz and San Jose areas.
 The station is owned by Relevant Radio, Inc.

-By day, KYAA is powered at 25,000 watts non-directional.
-But 1200 AM is a clear channel frequency reserved for Class A WOAI San Antonio.
-So to avoid interference, KYAA reduces power at night to 10,000 watts and uses a directional antenna.

 History

 Between 2001 and early 2013, the station played a wide variety of oldies music from the 1950s, 1960s, and 1970s, and was the only oldies station in that time period in the Monterey Bay Area.